chengjunfu/Cloud-Computing/README.md

 # Cloud-Computing

-This is one year part time program from Caltech CTME and deployed from Simplilearn!
+This is one year part time Post Graduate Program from Caltech CTME and deployed from Simplilearn!